This article provides a list of common Japanese words that have different meanings from what you may have already learnt in Japanese classes!

 As you may know, うるさい in Japanese usually means “loud/noisy”.
 However, when it is used as “~にうるさい”, it means “be particular/picky/not easily satisfied about ~”.
 Its rationale is that if you harp on about your specific preferences about something, other people may find you a bit annoying and noisy (but it’s not a negative word at all!)

 I’m particular about the taste of ramen.

-ヒモ/ひも usually means “a string”, but also means “an indolent man who financially depends on his girlfriend excessively like a parasite and is reluctant to work by himself”, as in living in her house without paying the rent, and even asking her for an allowance to spend on gambling.
-This is a derogatory term for men who exploit and abuse their girlfriend financially, and therefore shouldn’t be used to describe those who stay home to manage their household and take care of their children instead of working outside.
+ヒモ/ひも usually means “a string”, but also means “an indolent man who financially depends on his girlfriend excessively like a parasite and is reluctant to work by himself”, e.g. living in her house without paying the rent, or even asking her for an allowance to spend on gambling.
+This is a derogatory term for men who exploit and abuse their girlfriends financially, and therefore shouldn’t be used to describe those who stay home to manage their household and take care of their children instead of working outside.

-I spoiled my boyfriend too much and he has become a ヒモ (depends on me financially).
+I spoiled my boyfriend too much and he has become a ヒモ (a person who depends on me financially).

 I tried to make her laugh but completely “slipped”.

 * One of my friends once gave me a useful tip on how to deal with the situation when you’ve accidentally “slipped”: look at something far away, pretending that you are distracted by it and don’t notice that your joke completely failed!

 Besides, 滑る also figuratively means “to fail school entrance exams”.
 Therefore, when it snows in Japan, students preparing for those kinds of exams (= 受験生) pay full attention to their steps to avoid slipping on ice.